Database Administrator

 • Managed Oracle Data Guard standbys for the legacy core, automating switchover and recovery with RMAN and custom Python tooling, cutting failover drill time from 4 hours to 35 minutes.

-• Owned capacity planning for a 40 TB estate, partitioning hot tables, archiving cold data to S3, and reclaiming 9 TB of storage while keeping read latency flat.
+• Owned capacity planning and storage for a 40 TB estate, partitioning hot tables, archiving cold data to S3, and reclaiming 9 TB of storage while keeping read latency flat.

 • Established change management discipline with peer reviews on every DDL and a staging-before-prod gate, holding production-deploy success rate at 99.5% across 180 releases.